IssacMinC/A-Group-For-461L/README.md

 Repo for 461L

-Localhost Windows Instructions:
+Localhost Windows Instructions:<br />
-  Use VSCode for all projects.
+  Use VSCode for all projects.<br />
-  Launching frontend:
+  Launching frontend:<br />
-    1. Navigate to /A-Group-For-461L/teamproject in terminal
+    1. Navigate to /A-Group-For-461L/teamproject in terminal<br />
-    2. Enter `npm start` in terminal
+    2. Enter `npm start` in terminal<br />
-    3. Frontend should launch in browser on port 3000
+    3. Frontend should launch in browser on port 3000<br />

-  Launching backend:
+  Launching backend:<br />
-    1. Navigate to /A-Group-For-461L/backend in terminal
+    1. Navigate to /A-Group-For-461L/backend in terminal<br />
-    2. CTRL+SHIFT+P to select python interpreter, select your choice
+    2. CTRL+SHIFT+P to select python interpreter, select your choice<br />
-    3. CTRL+SHIFT+P to select python environment, select your choice
+    3. CTRL+SHIFT+P to select python environment, select your choice<br />
-    4. Ensure dependencies are fulfilled : pymongo, certifi, flask, flask_cors
+    4. Ensure dependencies are fulfilled : pymongo, certifi, flask, flask_cors<br />
-    5. Enter `py -m flask --app projectDB run` in terminal
+    5. Enter `py -m flask --app projectDB run` in terminal<br />
-    6. Backend should start running on port 5000
+    6. Backend should start running on port 5000<br />

-  Once backend is launched, frontend will become fully functional
+  Once backend is launched, frontend will become fully functional<br />